 I am disabled.
 Many of you do not know this or realize the extent of it because I do not focus on it here.
 Partly because of a neurological disorder and partly because of an anxiety disorder, I have to keep things simple.
 I have no choice and this, my friends, is a blessing for any bride.
 Lol.
 I am always a glass half full, sunny-side up kind of girl.
 So I prioritized the above list and tackled things one by one.

 On to the venue…We have a lovely and very green shaded park a couple blocks from our home.
 It has a pavilion as well.
 Even though where we live is high desert and gets less than 10″ of rain a year and has 200 sunny days…you never know if THAT day will be the one time it rains.
+It only sprinkled a little after the ceremony while we were eating cake in the pavillion, which I consider good luck!
 It just so happened, it is free to use the park and the pavilion if you give them notice.
 We decided for our modest wedding that cake and coffee would be sufficient and scheduled the wedding in mid afternoon.
 The kind pastor at the Episcopal church where I attend the local fellowship said it would be no problem for us to borrow a few chairs!
 So far so good.
 I do believe that when you are following God’s or your higher power’s will, things come easily.
 I was grateful for the ease of pulling things together.

 Since we have moved here to the middle of Idaho in this wee town of Arco, we have met a few people.
 Our families were far away in Washington and Pennsylvania and New York and…Kansas where I was originally born and adopted.
 One thing I really really felt was necessary to make this day complete…I wanted my little sister as my matron of honor.
 No more than one phone call and her and her husband Larry pulled together plans and funds to get all the way to Idaho with their two beautiful girls in time to attend my wedding.
 You don’t see him in many photos because he graciously offered to take the pictures that you see and a video of our ceremony.
 He helped Jay get chairs and the venue set up.
 He was invaluable when it came to making this day go so smoothly.